Design and reflections on multi-tenancy in the Ameba Platform

 PodSelector

-When applying a tagging strategy similar to IAM ABAC, there are a few things to keep in mind:
+When applying a tagging strategy similar to IAM's ABAC, please note the following:

 Hierarchical Namespace